 If just some clocks, where are they installed and how many?
 Smaller quantities could be clock issues and not Transmitter related.

-Once it's determined to check a Transmitter, look it over and take notes of the information below.
+Once it's determined to check a Transmitter look it over and take notes for the information below.

 Is the red LED flashing on front display of the Transmitter?